fenago/generative-adversarial-networks/chapter_07/Lab_5.md

 y = ones((n_samples, 1))
 return X, y

-### 7.3.
-How to Define and Train the Discriminator Model

-103

 ```

 Now, we need a source of fake images.
 We don’t have a generator model yet, so instead,